Geography studies a specific area, including the economy, social conditions, climate and topography.

 The study of geography is important to many career fields, including urban and regional planning, business, agriculture, climatology, meteorology, cartography, Geographical Information Systems (GIS), government intelligence and defense, and natural resource management.

-While MCC does not offer a degree in this field, these freshman- and sophomore-level courses will easily transfer to a four-year college or university.
-Depending on your chosen major, these credits may apply toward your degree or as an elective.
+While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four year college or university and depending on your chosen major may apply toward your degree or as an elective.